Old Believers: Schism

 The church and the state embarked upon a campaign to enforce the synod's resolutions.
 In fact, the authority of the ecclesiastical hierarchy, little sensed in many areas, was now extended there for the first time, clashing with local customs and popular religion.
 The church dispersed unauthorized monastic communities, forced the oft hereditary parish priests to be formally ordained, and banished local charismatic holy men and women.
 This was but a part of the rise of a centralized bureaucracy in Russia, eliminating various autonomies and traditional arrangements; in 1649, the peasantry was virtually enserfed under a new code of law, the Sobornoye Ulozheniye.
 As the people proved recalcitrant, The church believed that it faced a coordinated opposition movement, which it termed "the Schism" or raskol in Russian, and set out to suppress it, fueling tensions even further.
 Church authorities conflated various "schismatic" behaviours (including such trivial phenomena as people who barely attended church and were oblivious of the amendments) with principled rejection of the new liturgy.

-Religious concerns were inextricably intertwined with social ones: In 1670, malcontent Stenka Razin led the greatest revolt in the history of the nation until then.
-Deposed priests and monks, embittered by their travails, roamed the land, joining marauding bands of peasants fleeing enserfment and other destitutes, and served as their chaplains and ideologues of sorts.
+Religious concerns were sometimes intertwined, though not identical, with social ones: In 1670, malcontent Stenka Razin led the greatest revolt in the history of the nation until then.
+Deposed priests and monks, embittered by their travails, roamed the land, joining marauding bands of peasants fleeing enserfment and other destitutes, and served as their chaplains and ideologues of sorts—rejecting not the reform alone, but church authority in general.
 The "Schism" gave rise not only to what would become Old Belief, but also to the Khlysty and other radical sectarians.
 The anger and despair, and the very tangible fear of torture and execution, inflamed the apocalyptic fervour so common since the 1640s, leading to mass suicide.
-In the generation after 1667, perhaps 20,000 died by self-immolation, sometimes thousands at a time, as government troops caught up with local nonconformists.
+In the generation after 1667, perhaps 20,000 died by self-immolation, sometimes thousands at a time, as government troops caught up with local nonconformists, rebels and bandits.
+Many women and children were coerced to partake at the conflagrations, while the leaders responsible for their murder sometimes escaped.

-Boyaryna Morozova by Vasily Surikov is depicting Feodosia Morozova's arrest in 1671.
-As an Old Believer, she holds two fingers, rather than three, raised in the old way of making the sign of the cross.